-Denice Cora-Bramble, MD, MBA, is the Chief Medical Officer and Executive Vice President of Ambulatory and Community Health Services at Children’s National Health System.
-In this role she leads all regional ambulatory clinical operations including eight pediatric subspecialty regional outpatient centers, two emergency departments, seven general pediatrics health centers, nine pediatric practices, seven school-based health centers, three mobile medical units, as well as nursing services in DC Public Schools and Public Charter Schools.
+Denice Cora-Bramble, MD, MBA, is Chief Medical Officer and Executive Vice President of Ambulatory and Community Health Services.
+In this role she leads all regional ambulatory clinical operations including eight pediatric subspecialty regional outpatient centers, two emergency departments, seven general pediatrics health centers, twelve pediatric practices, nine school-based health centers, and three mobile medical units, as well as nursing services in DC Public Schools and Public Charter Schools.

 Dr. Cora-Bramble is accountable for the physician business enterprise at Children’s National focused on operational efficiency, patient satisfaction, access to timely services, fiscal responsibility and shared accountability.
 She also oversees the strategic alliance, vaccine group purchasing contracts and other activities of the Children’s National Health Network, which includes more than 1,400 providers in six states.